Kaya, released in 2002, was the eighth historical character of American Girls Collection, representing early Native America.

 - Damsel out of Distress: When captured by enemy raiders, Kaya manages to escape and make her way back home with another prisoner.

-- Embarrassing Nickname: Her rash decision-making in Meet Kaya earn her the nickname "Magpie" that follows her for the rest of the series.
+- Embarrassing Nickname: In Meet Kaya, a rash decision on Kaya's part earns her the nickname "Magpie", which follows her for the rest of the series.

-- Happily Adopted: Speaking Rain is great at getting adopted.
+- Happily Adopted: Speaking Rain gets adopted twice.
 She's the biological daughter of Eetsa's cousin.
-After her parents died, they raised her and love dearly.
+Following the death of her parents, they've raised her and loved her dearly.
 Then, after she's kidnapped and then left, she gets adopted by White Braids, who also loves her dearly and calls her her daughter.

 - Hot-Blooded: Kaya often acts before she thinks, which gets her into trouble several times through the series.

-- Made a Slave: After being kidnapped in a horse raid, this happens to Kaya and her sister.
+- Made a Slave: After being kidnapped in a horse raid, this happens to Kaya and Speaking Rain.

 - Red Oni, Blue Oni: Red Oni Kaya and Blue Oni Speaking Rain.

-- Scars Are Forever: Kaya's grandmother has pockmarks on her face from a plague brought by white settlers when she was a little girl.
+- Scars Are Forever: Kaya's grandmother has pockmarks on her face from a disease brought by white settlers when she was a little girl.
+(It's never explicitly said, but based on the description, it's almost certainly meant to be smallpox.)

-- Take a Third Option: When Kaya finds Speaking Rain again, she's been adopted by White Braids, who she vows not to leave.
-After Kaya gets over being upset about it, she suggests that Speaking Rain spend part of the year with both families.
+- Take a Third Option: When Kaya finds Speaking Rain again, she's been adopted by White Braids, whom she vows not to leave.
+After Kaya gets over being upset about it, she suggests that Speaking Rain spend part of the year with each family.
 It works.

 - Tomboy and Girly Girl: Kaya is the tomboy to Speaking Rain's girly girl.